 Gather all the content

 This is one of the most important stages in the custom elearning storyboard design process.
-Here, you collect all the information that a future course will be built upon: the definitions, concepts, course messages, research data, infographics, statistics, information from subject matter experts.
+At this stage, you gather all the course content needed for the storyboard, including definitions, concepts, course messages, research data, infographics, statistics, and information from subject matter experts.
+It is also essential to sequence content logically, arranging main topics, subtopics, and interactive elements in a way that enhances understanding and flow for learners.

 Set up assessment criteria